alekcangp/morph/README.md

 Frame 4 - Faucet
   - Enter wallet address 0x... or Farcaster username
-  - Send 0.01 ETH to user's wallet on Morph L2 and got to Frame 5
+  - Send 0.01 ETH to user's wallet on Morph L2 and go to Frame 5
-  - Send 1 USDT to user's wallet on Morph L2 and got to Frame 5
+  - Send 1 USDT to user's wallet on Morph L2 and go to Frame 5
   - Go to Contributors

 Frame 5 - Transaction complete